Jayteemighty/HackerNews/README.md

 # HackerNews - Tech News Aggregator

-HackersFeed is a web application designed to streamline navigation through tech-related news from Hacker News.
+Hackernews is a web application designed to streamline navigation through tech-related news from Hacker News.
 It provides an intuitive interface for browsing, searching, and filtering news items, along with the ability to add new items via an API.
 The project utilizes a combination of Next.js for the frontend and Django for the backend.

 ![Alt text](/docs-assets/image.png)